What happened to Drones? Where is the drone market heading?

 Then, in January 2018, the DOT put out a press release with summary data on registrations.

-The data released by the FAA gives us the most accurate data available about where the hobbyists who are flying are registered.
+The data released by the FAA gives us the most accurate information available about where hobbyists who fly are registered.

-Yes, there may be owners of drones who are not registered, but these numbers are assumed to be small since there is no cost to registering as a hobbyist, and the fines can be hefty for violating the law.
+Yes, there may be unregistered drone owners, but these numbers are assumed to be small since registering as a hobbyist is free, and the fines can be hefty for violating the law.

 And, yes, a hobbyist might fly more than one drone, but again, we estimate this to be a low occurrence since drone flying is a hobby that can be enjoyed one drone per operator at a time.